palaeoverse/palaeoverse/README.md

 - [Cecily Nicholl](cecily.nicholl@ucl.ac.uk), University College London
 - [Christopher D. Dean](christopherdaviddean@gmail.com), University College London
 - [Alessandro Chiarenza](mailto:a.chiarenza15@gmail.com), Universidade de Vigo
+- [Pedro L. Godoy](mailto:pedrolorenagodoy@gmail.com), Federal University of Paraná/Stony Brook University

 # Installation
 `palaeoverse` is not yet available on CRAN, and is still in development.
 We hope to have the initial release of the package later this year.
-If you have suggestions for additional functions, or are interested in joining the `palaeoverse` community and development team, please feel free to contact [Lewis A. Jones](mailto:LewisAlan.Jones@uvigo.es).
+If you have suggestions for additional functions, or are interested in joining the `palaeoverse` community and development team, please feel free to contact [Lewis A. Jones](mailto:LewisAlan.Jones@uvigo.es), or a member of the development of team.